opendesigndev/open-design-framework/.changeset/cold-apples-explode.md

 "@opendesign/universal": minor
 ---

-Made id as puplic field for LayerNode
+Made id as public field for LayerNode